MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/kafka-support.md

 #### Use managed identity for OAuth authentication

-1. To use the managed identity, you need enable the managed identity for your service and assign **Azure Event Hubs Data Receiver** and **Azure Event Hubs Data Sender** role refer [Assign Azure roles for access rights](/azure/event-hubs/authorize-access-azure-active-directory#assign-azure-roles-for-access-rights).
+1. To use the managed identity, you need enable the managed identity for your service and assign the `Azure Event Hubs Data Receiver` and `Azure Event Hubs Data Sender` roles.
+For more information, see [Assign Azure roles for access rights](/azure/event-hubs/authorize-access-azure-active-directory#assign-azure-roles-for-access-rights).

 1. Configure the following properties in your *application.yml* file: